brunoluiz/brunoluiz.github.io/content/blog/2019/feb/a-guide-to-npm-package-publishing/index.md

 }
 ```

 After having it initialised, is time to code something.
 Develop a basic implementation of it in the specified main file on `npm init` setup (usually `index.js`).
-If the package require dependencies or there are files to be ignored on publishing, add a `.gitignore` with what should be ignored (eg: `node_modules`).
+If the package require dependencies or there are files to be ignored on publishing, specifify it on a `.gitignore` file (eg: `node_modules`).

 It is suggested to add a `LICENSE.md` and a `README.md`, as other developers might use this package.
-For more informations about licensing, check [choosealicense.com](https://choosealicense.com/).
+Usually MIT or ISC licenses are fine to open-source projects, but [choosealicense.com](https://choosealicense.com/) can help on choosing another licenses.

 ### Publish the package

 The basic implementation is done and now is time to deploy it!
-For the first publish, a `npm publish -—access=public` is required.
-The `access=public` param is needed as, by default, it tries to do it as private.
+On the first time, a `npm publish --access=public` is required.
+The `access=public` param is needed because scoped are `restricted` by default.
 On following publishings, a `npm publish` will do the job.

 Congratulations!
 You published your first package on npm.
 It should be available at `https://npmjs.com/package/@your-npm-user/package-name` and ready to be installed through `npm install @your-npm-user/package-name`.

 <!-- ![](https://cdn-images-1.medium.com/max/1600/1*oltzIY-eP8kDiK7mIlUVIQ.gif) -->
 ![Published package](npm_published_module.png)

 ### Releasing new versions